edgebips/goodkids/README.md

-# goodkids: Tastyworks Utilities on API Endpoints (Unofficial)
+# goodkids: Tastytrade Utilities on API Endpoints (Unofficial)

 ## Overview

-This repository is a series of lean and simple utilities based on the Tastyworks endpoints.
+This repository is a series of lean and simple utilities based on the Tastytrade endpoints.
 The utilities include mostly tools to fetch and incrementally update the transactions log of your account to a local database and fetch other states of your account, such as balances, net-liq, a list of positions (for